 Once you’ve worked with the team to establish your magic statement, find a way to celebrate it!
 Having a “vision lunch” or something similar will help to kick things off right.
 Repetition is essential.
 Have it printed on something like a mug or sign that reps will physically see on a daily basis.
 As leaders, use the statement often in coaching conversations, team meetings and as part of quality assurance.
 If you’re not intentional about giving the CS vision statement meaning, it will die off quicker than your favorite character in “Game of Thrones.”

 And that’s it!
 If you get stuck, don’t hesitate to reach out to me for a quick brainstorm.
 One of my favorite things about having a Customer Service Vision Statement is the consistency.
 Goals and objectives will come and go, but the vision statement is always there providing inspiration for important decisions.
-Best of luck, and may 2018 be a year of renewed vision for your contact center!
+Best of luck, and may this year be a year of renewed vision for your contact center!